Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
-Mooloolaba - Alexandra Headland had a median income among taxpayers of $51,443 and an average income of $71,930.
-Nationally, these figures are high compared to Rest of Qld's $50,780 and $64,844 respectively.
-As of September 2025, estimated median and average incomes would be approximately $58,640 and $81,993 based on Wage Price Index growth of 13.99% since financial year 2022.
-According to the 2021 Census, personal income ranks at the 61st percentile ($861 weekly) while household income is at the 39th percentile.
-Distribution data shows 31.5% of the population (4,134 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 31.7% occupy this bracket.
-Housing affordability pressures are severe with only 82.8% of income remaining, ranking at the 39th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Mooloolaba - Alexandra Headland SA2 had a median income among taxpayers of $51,443.
+The average income stood at $71,930.
+Nationally, these figures are very high compared to the levels of $50,780 and $64,844 for Rest of Qld respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $58,640 (median) and $81,993 (average) as of September 2025.
+According to the 2021 Census figures, personal income ranks at the 61st percentile ($861 weekly), while household income sits at the 38th percentile.
+Distribution data shows that 31.5% of the population (4,134 individuals) fall within the $1,500 - 2,999 income range, mirroring regional levels where 31.7% occupy this bracket.
+Housing affordability pressures are severe in the area, with only 82.8% of income remaining after housing costs, ranking at the 38th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income